aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/Names/_index.md

 ## **names**

+Represents a collection of all the  objects in the spreadsheet.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |